endless-sky/endless-sky-wiki/CreatingMissions.md

 This defines the NPC's [personality](https://github.com/endless-sky/endless-sky/wiki/ShipPersonalities).
 The "confusion" tag is a special value, giving the inaccuracy in pixels of the ship's targeting systems; the default value is 10 pixels.

 If an NPC is specified as starting out in your current system and its personality is *not* "staying" or "waiting", it will take off from the planet along with you (e.g. a ship you are escorting).
 A ship that is "entering" the current system might, for example, be a pirate raid chasing the fleet you are escorting, and a ship "staying" in a certain system might be a target you must locate for a bounty hunting mission.
-(Any ship that is not "staying" will actively seek the player out if it is in a different system.)
+(Any ship that is not "staying" will actively seek the player out if it is in a different system, unless it is also "uninterested.")

 ```html
 system (<system> | destination)